shivannis/xandr-docs-public/xandr-docs/finance/understanding-your-pricing-terms.md

 ---
-title: Microsoft Invest - Understanding Your Pricing Terms
+title: Finance - Understanding Your Pricing Terms
 description: Learn about charges and fees for common activity on Microsoft Advertising's platform that can be found in the Billing section of the UI. ms.date: 10/28/2023 ms.custom: finance
 ---

-# Microsoft Invest - Understanding your pricing terms
+# Finance - Understanding your pricing terms

 Charges and fees for common activity on Microsoft Advertising's platform can be found in the **Billing** section of the UI.
 This page provides an overview of these common charges.
 For a complete list of charges and fees you may incur, see your